- Join us

 Kohn-Sham theory is a constrained optimisation problem: find the infimum of the Kohn-Sham energy (objective) functional over a set of allowed one-particle densities (the feasible set).
 This problem can be solved with direct minimisation methods; that is, minimise the objective functional explicitly with respect to allowed variations in the density (matrix).
 Alternatively, one can formulate the associated Lagrangian problem, and solve the resulting Euler-Lagrange equations.
 This route leads to a non-linear eigenvalue problem (the Kohn-Sham equations), which can be solved with numerical fixed-point algortihms.

 The concept of `optimal' is ill-defined for self-consistency algorithms, as there are competing measures of utility: robustness and efficiency.
-Moreover, assessing the utility of an algorithm requires a set ofe inputs that is representative of all sources of numerical difficultly.
-To remedy these issues, my current work is focused on the construction of a work-flow that defines optimal, and provides a systematic route of assessing the utility of self-consistency algorithms.
+Moreover, assessing the utility of an algorithm requires a set of inputs that is representative of all sources of numerical difficultly.
+My current work is focused on the creation of a work-flow that aims to fairly assess self-consistency algorithms.
+This involves the construction of a test suite of Kohn-Sham inputs that are difficult to converge, and hence allow one to systematically define `optimal'.

 In Plain EnglishQuantum mechanics is a theory that has been exceptionally successful in describing and predicting natural phenomena.
 Hence, knowing the precise 'quantum mechanical' description of electrons (hereafter referred to as the electronic structure) within a material provides a wealth of information about the material.
 For example, mechanical strength, opacity, electrical and thermal conductivity, etc. Solving the equations of quantum mechanics to obtain this electronic structure, however, is a difficult task.
 The computation required to obtain such a solution becomes prohibitively large for even just ten particles (far less particles than in a typical material).
 Hence, I work with a reformulation (and approximation) of quantum mechanics that allows the calculation of the electronic structure in a feasible time-frame on a computer.
 In turn, the aforementioned material properties can be calculated.
 Specifically, I work on refining the computational implementation of this theory for best performance.